 Received: 06 October 2023; Revised: 08 December 2023; Accepted: 10 December 2023 depression, hypertension, painful uterine contractions, and an increased risk of cancer [3].
 As a result, we must use herbal contraceptive methods because they are affordable, secure, and have few adverse effects.
-Melia azedarach Linn.
-(M. azedarach) is one of the plants grown in different areas in India.
-M. azedarach, often known as mahaniba, belongs to the family Meliaceae.
-M. azedarach, also known as the chinaberry tree, bead tree.
-The whole plant or its parts (leaves, roots, and stem) are used for different medicinal purposes and have a long history of use by indigenous and tribal people of different parts of India.
-They have been used in this plant traditionally to treat dental pain, Piles, leprosy, itching, blood purifiers, asthma, and cough [4].
+Melia azedarach is one of the plants grown in different areas in India.
+Melia azedarach Linn, often known as mahaniba, belongs to the family Meliaceae.
+Melia azedarach, also known as the chinaberry tree, bead tree.
+The whole plant or its parts (leaves, roots& stem) are used for different medicinal purposes. and have a long history of use by indigenous and tribal people of different parts of India.
+They have been used in this plant traditionally to treat dental pain, Piles, leprosy, itching, blood purifier, asthma, and cough [4].
 Different investigations have found that this plant possesses anticancer, antiviral, antimalarial, and antibacterial activity [5].
-Folklore in West Bengal suggests that M. azedarach has antifertility properties.
-We, therefore, conducted this investigation to assess the estrous cycle study, antiimplantation action, and GC-MS analysis of the leaf of M. azedarach methanolic extract.
+Folklore in West Bengal suggests that Melia azedarach has antifertility properties.
+We, therefore, conducted this investigation to assess the estrous cycle study, antiimplantation action, and GC-MS analysis of the leaf of Melia azedarach methanolic extract.